You are at the top of the page

 Be part of this ancient tradition, which has taken place every night for at least 700 years in the Ceremony of the Keys at the Tower of London.

-• Daily (sold out - next ticket release TBC)
+• Daily (next ticket release TBC)

 • From 21:30-22:05